article background

 What is a pay on time discount?

-A pay on time energy discount rewards you for your punctuality by giving you a set amount off your electricity bill for paying the full amount owing before the due date.
-Depending on your provider and plan, the conditions of your pay on time discount can vary significantly.
+A pay on time energy discount rewards customers for payment punctuality by giving a set amount off the electricity bill.
+Depending on the provider and plan, the conditions of each pay on time discount can vary significantly.

 How do pay on time discounts work?

-As one of the most common types of electricity discounts, pay on time discounts work by offering you a percentage off your power bill for paying the full amount owing by the due date.
-There is no set discount amount between electricity companies and plans, but you can generally expect to see offers ranging from 5% to 30%, or even more in some cases.
-Pay on time discounts of up to 47% have been seen across Australia in the past.
+Pay on time discounts work by offering you a percentage off a power bill for paying the full amount owing by the due date.
+There is no set discount amount between electricity companies and plans, though generally expect to see offers ranging from 5% to 30%, or even more in some cases.
+These discounts may also be stacked with other offers, such as direct debit discounts.

 Electricity plans with pay on time discounts